When it comes to email marketing, you’ve likely heard it all before. Like email marketing has the highest ROI for e-commerce companies.

 5. Make it Simple to Exit the Popup

-You want the visitors who see your popups to convert, but it shouldn’t be at the expense of your reputation.
+You want the visitors who see your website popups to convert, but it shouldn’t be at the expense of your reputation.
 Some brands use shady tactics like not including an X button or hiding it.

 Do this, and you risk visitors leaving — never to return again.